National Portrait Gallery Moratorium

 Loaned objects may not be altered, cleaned, or repaired without prior written approval of NPG.

 Photography of objects is allowed only for the purpose of recording their condition or for record installation photography.
-For all other uses please contact NPG Office of Rights and Reproductions at NPGRightsOffice@si.edu or 202-633-8320.
+For all other uses please contact NPG Office of Rights and Reproductions at NPGRightsOffice@si.edu.

 NPG reserves the right to recall object(s) on loan and to cancel a loan at NPG’s discretion.